Safety Study of HPV DNA Vaccine to Treat Head and Neck Cancer Patients

 - Diagnosis of immunosuppression or prolonged, active use of immunosuppressive medications such as steroids.

-- Prior enrollment in any vaccine study.
+- Prior enrollment in any vaccine study in the past 24 months.

 - Presence of uncontrolled concurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, or psychiatric illness/social situations that would limit compliance with study requirements.

 - Pregnancy or breast feeding.
-Pregnancy is defined as any female subject of reproductive potential [defined as girls who have reached menarche or women who have not been post-menopausal for at least 24 consecutive months, i.e., who have had menses within the preceding 24 months, or have not undergone surgical sterilization (e.g., hysterectomy, bilateral oophorectomy, or bilateral tubal ligation)] must have a negative urine pregnancy test within 3 days prior to study entry.
+Pregnancy is defined as any female subject of reproductive potential [defined as girls who have reached menarche or women who have not been post-menopausal for at least 24 consecutive months, i.e., who have had menses within the preceding 24 months, or have not undergone surgical sterilization (e.g., hysterectomy, bilateral oophorectomy, or bilateral tubal ligation)] must have a negative serum -hcg test within 3 days prior to study entry.

 - History of prior malignancy permitted if patient has been disease free for ≥ 5 years, however individuals with completely resected basal cell or squamous cell carcinoma of the skin within this interval may be enrolled.